neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Persistence.rst

 .. sectionauthor:: Karsten Dambekalns <karsten@typo3.org>

-This chapter explains how to use object persistence in FLOW3.
+This chapter explains how to use object persistence in TYPO3 Flow.
 To do this, it focuses on the persistence based on the *Doctrine* 2 ORM first.
-There is another mechanism available, called *Generic* persistence, which can be used to add your own persistence backends to FLOW3.
+There is another mechanism available, called *Generic* persistence, which can be used to add your own persistence backends to TYPO3 Flow.
 It is explained separately later in the chapter.

 .. tip::

-	If you have experience with Doctrine 2 already, your knowledge can be applied fully in FLOW3.
+	If you have experience with Doctrine 2 already, your knowledge can be applied fully in TYPO3 Flow.
 If you have not worked with Doctrine 2 in the past, it might be helpful to learn more about it, as that might clear up questions this documentation might leave open.

 Introductory Example
 ====================

-Let's look at the following example as an introduction to how FLOW3 handles persistence.
+Let's look at the following example as an introduction to how TYPO3 Flow handles persistence.
 We have a domain model of a Blog, consisting of Blog, Post, Comment and Tag objects:

 .. figure:: /Images/TheDefinitiveGuide/PartIII/Persistence_BlogDomainModel.png